 the process by which personnel recommendations will be initiated and acted upon;

-the percentage of responsibility in each unit; and
+the types of duties and the percentage of responsibility in each unit; and

 if it is not a joint committee that initiates the personnel recommendation, a statement that the department initiating the personnel recommendation shall invite the other department, in writing, to submit written materials and to make an oral presentation.

+Academic-basis vs. calendar-basis appointments: Faculty members are normally appointed to academic-basis appointments in accordance with the Academic Calendar, and are responsible to the university during the fall and/or spring semesters of the Academic Year.
+Calendar year appointments are appointments where faculty members are responsible to the university during each week of the appointment period unless using accrued leave.

-Effective September 1, 2007, calendar year appointments shall not be used for faculty members who do not have summer responsibilities, unless the nature of the funding for an appointment makes this necessary or the faculty member requests otherwise in writing.
+Calendar year appointments shall not be used for faculty members who do not have summer responsibilities, unless the nature of the funding for an appointment makes this necessary or the faculty member requests otherwise in writing.
 In the case of such a request from a faculty member, the faculty member shall be provided with a description of the differences between the two types of appointments, as described in the attached Memorandum of Understanding, and shall be required to sign the form contained in MOU 4, “Description of Academic vs. Calendar Year Appointments,” if he/she chooses a calendar year appointment.
-The salary floor for any calendar year appointments the duties and responsibilities of which are confined to the academic year shall be the same as the salary floor for academic year appointments.
-No faculty member shall be transferred from a nine-month to a twelve-month appointment except by mutual agreement between the faculty member and the administration.
+The salary floor for any calendar year appointments where the duties and responsibilities are confined to the academic year shall be the same as the salary floor for academic year appointments.

+In order to provide continuity of salary and seamless benefits coverage between the first spring and first fall semester, faculty members initially appointed to tenure-track, tenured, or multi-year academic appointments who begin in a spring semester will be given the option of an initial appointment on a calendar year basis, with an automatic conversion to an academic year appointment basis upon September 1st of the next fall semester, Faculty who choose this option will continue to be treated “as if” they are appointed to an academic-basis contract and will not be expected to perform services, without due compensation, for the period of non-responsibility that falls between their first spring and first fall semester.
+Any vacation or personal leave accruals earned during the calendar year appointment will be forfeited upon commencement of the regular academic-basis appointment on September 1st.

+No faculty member shall be transferred from a nine-month academic year to a twelve-month calendar year appointment except by mutual agreement between the faculty member and the administration.
 Any faculty member who is transferred from a twelve-month to a nine-month appointment shall be provided with written notice at least one year in advance of the change, and the salary and duties and responsibilities shall be adjusted in accordance with the stipulations at the time of the twelve-month appointment.

-When a faculty member is appointed at the time of hire to a twelve-month (calendar year) appointment or is transferred from a nine-month (academic year) to a twelve-month appointment, the faculty member shall be informed of both the nine-month salary and the amount paid for the twelve-month differential, of the end date, if known, of the twelve-month appointment (which may be extended by mutual agreement), and of the duties and responsibilities that are attached to the twelve-month differential.
+When a faculty member is appointed at the time of hire to a twelve-month calendar year appointment or is transferred from a nine-month academic year to a twelve-month appointment, the faculty member shall be informed of both the nine-month salary and the amount paid for the twelve-month differential, of the end date, if known, of the twelve-month appointment (which may be extended by mutual agreement), and of the duties and responsibilities that are attached to the twelve-month differential.

 Faculty Workload